Visas for Belgium

 In some cases, applicants may be asked to provide additional documents at the discretion of the Belgian embassy or consulate.
 It's common for an applicant to be asked for proof of employment and proof of residence in their home country as an indicator that they will return home after their trip.

-Residence permits for Belgium
+Residence visas for Belgium

 Expats wanting to stay in Belgium for longer than 90 days may require a residence permit, depending on their nationality.
 The procedure for getting a residence permit for Belgium may seem complicated, but provided an applicant has all the correct paperwork and has followed the right procedures, the process should be a smooth one.